imaryamsamani-lang/Body-Point-Cloud-Segmentation/README.md

 # Human Body Point Cloud Segmentation

-This repository is a fine-tuned version of [Unsupervised Learning for Cuboid Shape Abstraction via Joint Segmentation from Point Clouds](https://github.com/SilenKZYoung/CuboidAbstractionViaSeg.git) for Human body point cloud segmentation. for a human body point cloud segmentation model, designed to segment 3D human body point clouds into meaningful parts using a deep learning–based approach.
+This repository is a fine-tuned version of [Unsupervised Learning for Cuboid Shape Abstraction via Joint Segmentation from Point Clouds](https://github.com/SilenKZYoung/CuboidAbstractionViaSeg.git), designed to segment 3D human body point clouds into meaningful parts using a deep learning–based approach.
 The project focuses on cuboid abstraction via segmentation, enabling structured understanding of human body geometry from raw point cloud data.

 ## Key Features